bowman2001/perplexdoc/content/doc/intro/workflow/publish/index.md

 resources:
   - name: featured
     src: nasa-Q1p7bh3SHj8-unsplash.jpg
+    params:
+      alt: The Gulf of Mexico by night from outer space, the artificial lights are forming a net
 ---

 Two basic steps need to be taken to publish a static website: **Build & Deploy**.
 There are many ways to realize them.